Have you ever received an email that seemed so on-target and well-timed that you felt its sender knew you better than the people in your life?

 Has it been a while since your customer opened emails?
 What can you do to reconnect?
 This type of email sequence acknowledges that the user used to be more engaged and gently nudges them to become an active customer again.

-How to write an email sequence for your marketing campaign
+How to write an email sequence

 - Write with the end in mind.
-Sequence emails are typically short, concise, and with one call to action.
+Sequence emails are typically short, concise, and have one call to action.
 Unlike an email newsletter that can highlight many events, promotions, and product updates, you want your drip campaigns to focus on that initial goal.
-Keep to one message per email and don’t be shy about what you want to communicate.
+Keep to one message per email, and don’t be shy about what you want to communicate.
 It’s possible to write incredible CTAs that make people move when you write a clear and concise email.

 - Have a way to measure success.
 Email sequences are made to be revamped, so don’t get too attached to your initial attempt.
 Analyze the opens, click-through rates, and other metrics to make sure you’re on the right track.

 - A/B test as needed.
 We can’t say enough about the merits of A/B testing, and email sequences are a fantastic environment for a controlled test.
 Just remember to take action on what you learn with each iteration.

 The Best Tools and Platforms for Your Email Marketing